PaddlePaddle/docs/doc/fluid/api_cn/api_guides/low_level/executor_en.rst

 ..  _api_guide_executor_en:

 ################
-Executor Engine
+Executor
 ################

-:code:`Executor` , :code:`执行器` in Chinese, is a simple executor with which all Operators will be executed in order.
+:code:`Executor` realises a simple executor with which all operators will be executed in order.
 You can run :code:`Executor` driven by Python script.
-There are two executors in PaddlePaddle Fluid.
-One is single-thread executor which is the default option for :code:`Executor` . and another is parallel executor which can be referred to :ref:`api_guide_parallel_executor` .
+There are two kinds of executors in PaddlePaddle Fluid.
+One is single-thread executor which is the default option for :code:`Executor` and another is the parallel executor which is introduced in :ref:`api_guide_parallel_executor_en` .

 The logic of :code:`Executor` is very simple.
-It is suggested to thoroughly run the model with :code:`Executor` in debug in one computer and then change to multiple devices or multiple computers to compute.
+It is suggested to thoroughly run the model with :code:`Executor` in debugging phase on one computer and then switch to multiple devices or multiple computers to compute.

-:code:`Executor` receieve a :code:`Place` at construction, which can be either :ref:`api_fluid_CPUPlace` or :ref:`api_fluid_CUDAPlace`. :code:`Executor` can choose to run :ref:`api_guide_low_level_program`.
+:code:`Executor` receieves a :code:`Place` at construction, which can either be :ref:`api_fluid_CPUPlace` or :ref:`api_fluid_CUDAPlace`.

-About quick start, please refer to `quick_start_fit_a_line <http://paddlepaddle.org/documentation/docs/zh/1.1/beginners_guide/quick_start/fit_a_line/README.cn.html>`_
+For simple example please refer to `quick_start_fit_a_line <http://paddlepaddle.org/documentation/docs/zh/1.1/beginners_guide/quick_start/fit_a_line/README.cn.html>`_

-About API Reference, please refer to :ref:`api_fluid_Executor`.
+For API Reference, please refer to :ref:`api_fluid_Executor`.